Colorado Notice of Entry

 Emergency Entry (No Notice)

-What the Notice Must Include
+What the Notice Should Include

-- Date and time of planned entry
+- Date and time range of planned entry

-- Reason for entry
+- Specific reason for entry

-- Who will be entering
+- Name(s) of who will be entering

 - Landlord contact information

-- Option to reschedule (recommended)
+- Option to request rescheduling (recommended)

 Tenant Rights

-- Receive reasonable advance notice
+- Right to reasonable advance notice before any non-emergency entry

-- Request rescheduling if time is inconvenient
+- Right to request rescheduling if the scheduled time is genuinely inconvenient

 Consequences of Improper Entry

-- Tenant complaints to housing authorities
+- Tenant complaint to housing authorities or code enforcement

-- Criminal trespass charges (extreme cases)
+- Criminal trespass charges in egregious cases

-⚠️ Legal Disclaimer
+⚖️ Legal Disclaimer